 In reality, there’s no need for me to review the fabled, legendary even, FD final generation Mazda RX-7.
 The car left an indelible mark on the high-performance car scene despite being offered and available for only three very short model years (93-95).

-Between 1993 and 1995, you could walk into a Mazda dealership and order what is in my mind, and many others, the sexiest, most seductive and yet understated-looking car built and sold by a Japanese carmaker in the last half-century.
+Between 1993 and 1995, you could walk into a Mazda dealership and order what is in my mind, and many others, the sexiest, most seductive, and yet understated-looking car built and sold by a Japanese carmaker in the last half-century.
 The sole car to come from the land of the rising sun that gives me more fizzes is the Toyota 2000GT.
 Well, the Nissan 240Z was sweet, and I’ve got a soft spot for the Honda S600 and S800.
 You know what I’m saying…

 The cabin too was a work of art.
 Many car companies claim to build driver-focused cockpits but they’re just using fancy words to sound good in their marketing campaigns.
 The RX-7’s interior is all about the driver, with the passenger being no more than an accessory, or dead weight to carry about.

 Mazda took care in crafting a dashboard that was as functional as possible, all the while delivering a high-end presentation.
-Simplicity and efficiency are lost in today’s cars as demonstrated by the FD – three rotary knobs and a few switches are all that is required to set to the tone, the mood and the temperature in the car.
+Simplicity and efficiency are lost in today’s cars as demonstrated by the FD – three rotary knobs and a few switches are all that is required to set the tone, the mood, and the temperature in the car.
 Oh, and that double-din audio head-unit is so rad, it’s awesome-rad!

-Sliding aboard into the seats also serves as a reminder that perches need not look like the can hold you upside-down with their massive bolstering.
+Sliding aboard into the seats also serves as a reminder that perches need not look like they can hold you upside-down with their massive bolstering.
 These simple “highback” bucket seats, which are not highback at all, are just as comforting as my hand when my 2-year old son takes it.
-Straight ahead are some gorgeous chrome-bezel-ed analogue gauges that I’m certain could and should make a comeback in the next generation RX-7 should it, and it better, come back.
+Straight ahead are some gorgeous chrome-bezel-ed analog gauges that I’m certain could and should make a comeback in the next generation RX-7 should it, and it better, come back.

 It’s as special as you think